 Website tools.
 Ok so here you don’t actually get any “tool”.
 It’s just a page with terminology for your website and it’s accessories so you can “better” understand it.
 There’s no buttons or links, just terms.

 Tips and tricks.
-There’s a short tutorial on affiliate marketing here.
+There’s a tutorial on affiliate marketing but it is short and vague.
+Since I do affiliate marketing, here is how it’d done.
 Extremely broad stuff that I don’t think will help beginners.
 In my opinion, I’ve written better tutorials.

 Earnings.
 I guess this page displays anything your site makes.